50 Health Tips That Will Make You Feel 20 Years Younger

 Worrying about money is the ultimate ager—and you've probably been doing it for a while now.
 To instantly feel 20 years younger, use the resources and technologies that are right at your fingertips to help you tackle your biggest financial challenge.

-“Stress takes years off your life, and Americans stress out more over money than any other topic,” says Jannick Malling, CEO of the investing app Matador.
-“It’s never too late—or early—to get your financial wellness in order. … It’s easier than ever and more achievable than people think.”
+"Stress takes years off your life, and Americans stress out more over money than any other topic," says Jannick Malling, CEO of the investing app Public.
+"It's never too late—or early—to get your financial wellness in order. … It's easier than ever and more achievable than people think."
+And for more on keeping a hold of your hard-earned cash, here are 15 Easy Ways to Stop Wasting Money.

 Stretch it out every morning.

 Doing a few stretches after waking up helps you kick off your day with a burst of energy.
-Plus, all you really need is 10 minutes.
-“Our bodies become less mobile as we get older, which means we have to take even better care of ourselves,” says Rebecca Louise, a celebrity fitness trainer.
-“Loosening up your body in the morning by stretching will help you feel more agile.”
+All you really need to reap the benefits is 10 minutes.
+"Our bodies become less mobile as we get older, which means we have to take even better care of ourselves," says Rebecca Louise, a celebrity fitness trainer.
+"Loosening up your body in the morning by stretching will help you feel more agile."

 Stay on top of your doctor's appointments.